Tracardi/tracardi-api/manual/en/docs/flow/actions/starts_with_action.md

-# StartsWith plugin
+# StartsWith Plugin

-This plugin checks if payload field contains defined prefix by user
+This plugin checks if data field starts with defined prefix.

 # JSON Configuration